 When to Go to Spain

-Spain is lovely year-round, but peak season is in the summer from June to August.
+Spain is lovely year-round, but the peak season — meaning, busiest and most expensive— is in the summer, from June to August.
 Popular destinations like Barcelona and Ibiza experience a massive influx of tourism — so much so that Barcelona’s residents have started clamping down on overtourism.
-The weather is fabulous this time of year with high temperatures well into the 30s°C (90s°F)
+Accommodations in the larger cities require serval months of advance booking is summer, and small shops may be closed in August for family holidays.
+The weather is fabulous this time of year, with high temperatures well into the 30s°C (90s°F)

 The temperature in Spain doesn’t often drop too low, with winter temps between 4-10°C (40-50°F) country-wide.
 However, Northern Spain does sometimes experience snowfall — especially in the mountainous areas.
-While I wouldn’t aim to visit in the winter, if you’re already in Europe, this is going to be one of the warmer destinations on the continent.
+While I wouldn’t aim to visit in the winter, if you’re already in Europe, this is going to be one of the warmer destinations on the continent, especially in the south.
+Madrid and Barcelona have plenty of holiday festivals in December and early January for Christmas and Three Kings Day.
+If you are in Spain during the holidays, visit a bakery to try traditional, seasonal desserts.

-The shoulder seasons (spring and autumn) are really great times to visit.
-Tourism is much less congested and prices are a bit cheaper.
+The shoulder seasons (spring and autumn) are great times to visit.
+Tourist sites are less congested (think Gaudi attractions in Barcelona)and prices are a bit cheaper, especially accommodations in Barcelona or Madrid.
 Temperatures are pleasant, although it’s not exactly beach season.
-Beach destinations like Ibiza and Mallorca tend to get very quiet during this time but there is still plenty to see and do around the rest of the country.
+Beach destinations like Ibiza and Mallorca tend to get very quiet during this time, but there is still plenty to see and do around the rest of the country.
+If you plan on outdoor activities or hiking the Camino de Santiago, this is the time of year to do it.

 Spain Travel Guide: The Best Booking Resources